Rock music in Russia: The late 1960s and 1970s: Formation of the movement

 In the early 1970s, Yuri Morozov invented a kind of Russian psychedelic rock, using elements of progressive rock and ethnic Russian music.
 His sound influenced DDT, Aquarium, Chizh & Co, and many others, while he worked with them as a sound engineer.
 Morozov, as well as "Scythians", "Sadko" and "Tin Soldiers", released the earliest Russian rock recordings through samizdat.

 Another notable artist who started his activity at the same time is Alexander Gradsky, who fused bard music with Western rock.
-As successful composer and singer, he was able to release some of his recordings through "Melodiya" since 1973.
+As successful composer and singer, he was able to release some of his recordings through Melodiya since 1973.

 In 1970 and 1971, the first All-Soviet rock festival "Silver Strings" was held.
-In 1971-72, the "Pop Federation" organization was engaged in underground rock concerts.
+In 1971 and 1972, the "Pop Federation" organization was engaged in underground rock concerts.
 Moscow Power Engineering Institute was the most famous venue for rock bands of the 1970s in Moscow.
 In March 1976, Tallinn (ESSR) hosted the "Tallinn Youth Songs" Rock Festival, which brought together bands from different republics of the Soviet Union.
-During this period, not album recordings, but concert recordings were mainly distributed, which were rewritten as self—published from one owner of the tape recorder to another.
-Since '79, underground recording studios have been appearing (AnTrop, Sverdlovsk studio etc.).
+During this period, concert recordings, rather than studio recordings, were mainly distributed, which were rewritten as self-published from one owner of the tape recorder to another.
+Since 1979, new underground recording studios have emerged (AnTrop, Sverdlovsk Studio etc.).

 For Leningrad, the concept of acoustic kvartirnik (house concert) was spread; Moscow bands performed mainly in electricity.
-"Ruby Attack", "Argonauts", "Mify", "Successful Acquisition", "Mashina Vremeni", "Sankt-Peterburg", "Rossiyane", "Vysokosnoe leto", "Autograph", "Voskreseniye" were among the main groups of the 1970's underground scene.
+"Ruby Attack", "Argonauts", "Mify", "Successful Acquisition", "Mashina Vremeni", "Sankt-Peterburg", "Rossiyane", "Vysokosnoe leto", "Autograph", and "Voskreseniye" were among the main groups of the 1970s underground scene.
 Most of them were influenced by the styles of art rock, hard rock and progressive rock.

-Among the first officially published full-length rock albums are called "Russian pictures" VIA "Ariel" (1977), "Guslar" VIA "Pesnyary" (1979).
-Some Soviet composers of the turn of the 70s - 80s worked in the rock opera format; the most famous works are: "Orpheus and Eurydice" (1975), "The Star and the Death of Joaquin Murieta" (1978), "Juno and Avos" (1981).
+Some of the first officially published full-length rock albums were "Russian pictures" VIA "Ariel" (1977) and "Guslar" VIA "Pesnyary" (1979).
+Some Soviet composers of the turn of the 70s - 80s worked in the rock opera format; the most famous works are "Orpheus and Eurydice" (1975), "The Star and the Death of Joaquin Murieta" (1978), and "Juno and Avos" (1981).